 C O L O U R of S T A R L I G H T

 Once my images are categorised and the objects catalogued I can start working on the image recognition code and matching colours to the stars.
 The code was developed to combine all the bright pixels found in the image, therefore, providing an average colour of each star in the picture.
-Now that the colour image files have been rendered I convert them into RPG colour files which allows me to work with the colours in a range of different media such as print and light.
+Now that the colour image files have been rendered I convert them into RGB colour files which allows me to work with the colours in a range of different media such as print and light.

-With the colours loaded into photoshop, I decided to use colour gradients to work with the colours which in itself was a process of editing due to the range of colours I had available to use.
+With the colours loaded into Photoshop, I decided to use colour gradients to work with the colours which in itself was a process of editing due to the range of colours I had available to use.
 I decided to convert the gradients into different shapes on the page and in the end circles seemed to be the best shape to use for aesthetic reasons but also because of the relationship between circles and Astronomy.

 Once the gradients had been printed I wanted to work into them by hand, with the process to generate the colours being so digital I felt that working into the prints by hand would complement the works.
 Combining digital and analogue techniques is important in my practice as I feel it gives my work balance and can make the cosmos more relatable.